dylmye/lets-plan/README.md

 ## Current roadmap/to-do

-Check the GitHub project board
+Check the GitHub project board for feature to-dos and roadmap.

+Right now, all commits trigger a new prod build.
+Once MVP is feature-complete, this will be changed to prod builds per version tag, and a development

 ## Development